NINAnor/itree-support-tools/README.md

 itree-support-tools
 ==============================

-This repository provides a workflow for preparing municipal tree data for i-Tree Eco analysis and extrapolating the results to all tree crowns in the study area, using lidar-segmented tree crowns and auxiliary GIS datasets.
+This repository provides a workflow for preparing municipal tree data for i-Tree Eco analysis and extrapolating the results to full the study area extent, using lidar-segmented tree crowns and auxiliary GIS datasets.

 ------------